 Using EaseUS MobiMover is the optimal choice for transferring iPhone to iPad.
 Whenever you need to transfer data from iPhone to iPad or vice versa, you can use it to share files freely and safely.

-AirDrop is a pre-installed program on iDevices and Mac to be used to share content among iPhone, iPad, and Mac in a wirelessly, including photos, videos, music, notes, and more.
+AirDrop is a pre-installed program on iDevices and Mac to be used to share content among iPhone, iPad, and Mac wirelessly, including photos, videos, music, notes, and more.

 Step 1: Turn on AirDrop, Wi-Fi connection, and Bluetooth on both iPhone and iPad within the Control Center.